Transform (CSV to JSON) block

 |---|---|---|

-| attribution type | No | The type of attribution to apply to the records.
+| Attribution Type | No | The type of entity to attribute the records to.
+This value forms part of the X-CAP-API-ATTRIBUTION-ENTITY-TYPE header.
 For example, TILL. |